Bangladesh genocide: Operation Searchlight

 Operation Searchlight was a planned military operation carried out by the Pakistani Army to curb elements of the separatist Bengali nationalist movement in East Pakistan in March 1971.
 The Pakistani state justified commencing Operation Searchlight on the basis of anti-Bihari violence by Bengalis in early March.
 Ordered by the government in West Pakistan, this was seen as the sequel to Operation Blitz which had been launched in November 1970.
-On 1 March 1971, East Pakistan governor Admiral Syed Mohammed Ahsan was replaced after disagreeing with military action in East Pakistan.
+On 1 March 1971, East Pakistan governor Vice Admiral S. M. Ahsan was replaced after disagreeing with military action in East Pakistan.
 His successor Sahibzada Yaqub Khan resigned after refusing to use soldiers to quell a mutiny and disagreement with military action in East Pakistan.

 According to Indian academic Sarmila Bose, the postponement of the National Assembly on 1 March led to widespread lawlessness spread by Bengali protesters during the period of 1–25 March, in which the Pakistani government lost control over much of the province.
 Bose asserts that during this 25-day period of lawlessness, attacks by Bengalis on non-Bengalis were common as well as attacks by Bengalis on Pakistani military personnel who, according to Bose and Anthony Mascarenhas, showed great restraint until 25 March, when Operation Searchlight began.
 Bose also described the atrocities committed by the Pakistani Army in her book.
 According to Anthony Mascarenhas, the actions of the Pakistani Army compared to the violence by Bengalis was "altogether worse and on a grander scale."

 On the night of 25 March 1971, the Pakistani Army launched Operation Searchlight.
 Time magazine dubbed General Tikka Khan the "Butcher of Bengal" for his role in Operation Searchlight.
 Targets of the operation included Jagannath Hall which was a dormitory for non-Muslim students of Dhaka University, Rajarbagh Police Lines, and Pilkhana, which is the headquarters of East Pakistan Rifles.
 About 34 students were killed in the dormitories of Dhaka University.
 Neighbourhoods of old Dhaka which had a majority Hindu population were also attacked.
 Robert Payne, an American journalist, estimated that 7,000 people had been killed and 3,000 arrested in that night.
 Teachers of Dhaka University were killed in the operation by the Pakistani Army.
 Sheikh Mujib was arrested by the Pakistani Army on 25 March.
 Ramna Kali Mandir was demolished by the Pakistani Army in March 1971.